Din IP: Ukjent · Din status: BeskyttetUbeskyttetUkjent

 Tinder swindlers are everywhere, including on WhatsApp.
 So long as people look for love online, WhatsApp dating scams will try to capitalize on loneliness.

 How does the scam work?
-The beginning of this scam usually starts on dating apps.
+Scammers usually scope out their victims on dating apps.
 Once the conversation starts rolling, the scammer will push to move it to messaging apps, typically WhatsApp.
 Not long after the move to WhatsApp, the scammer begins asking for money, requesting nudes for use in blackmail, or sending you malware in disguise.

 What can you do about it?
-Learn to recognize dating scams.
+Learn to recognize online dating scams.
 If you’ve never met the person, they have no social presence outside of WhatsApp and dating apps, and the whole online relationship sounds too good to be true – it’s because it probably is.
 Never send sensitive data or money to strangers you meet online, even if they profess undying love to you.
+Also, don’t send them gift cards or coupons.
+For example, never give a Steam wallet gift card to a person that you do not know.

 Cryptocurrency and investing scams are similar to impersonation and dating schemes – scammers once again try to steal your hard-earned cash.

 How does the scam work?
-Sometimes the scammer initiates a platonic or romantic relationship on WhatsApp or another platform, and the conversation eventually moves to WhatsApp.
+Also known as a pig butchering scam, the scammer initiates a platonic or romantic relationship on WhatsApp or another platform, and the conversation eventually moves to WhatsApp.
 They soon start talking about cryptocurrency and how their friend or relative has encountered a lucrative new opportunity.
-If the victim wants in, it only takes a cash deposit on a cryptocurrency trading site.
-Of course, once the cash has been exchanged, the “friend” blocks the victim and becomes unreachable.
+If the victim wants in, they only need to make a cash deposit on a cryptocurrency trading site.
+Of course, once the cash has been deposited, the “friend” blocks the victim and becomes unreachable.

-Other times, the victim is added to WhatsApp groups full of cryptocurrency enthusiasts.
-They are the ones discovering opportunities for guaranteed-return investments.
-Many “regular” folks are in the group, too, thanking advisors for such excellent insider tips and sharing the bogus returns those opportunities helped them earn.
+Other times, the victim is added to dubious WhatsApp groups full of fake cryptocurrency enthusiasts.
+They pretend to be discovering opportunities for guaranteed-return investments, thanking advisors for “excellent” insider tips and sharing the bogus returns those opportunities helped them earn.
+While you might find some regular folks in these groups, be wary of overly enthusiastic members and promises of guaranteed returns, as these are clear signs of a scam.

 What can you do about it?
 Refrain from being taken in by overpraised investment opportunities, especially when strangers suggest them to you.
-If you want to invest money, buy cryptocurrency, or apply for a job, research reputable exchanges and companies before transferring money.
+Research reputable exchanges and companies before transferring money if you want to invest money, buy cryptocurrency, or apply for a job.

 WhatsApp Gold is a fake membership or premium version of WhatsApp that plays a central part in the WhatsApp Gold scam.